iblazhko/kata-plutorover/Readme.md

 # Pluto Rover Kata

+This repository demonstrates TDD approach to implementing a solution.
+Each commit in the `master` branch corresponds to steps of the TDD cycle.

+- Commits marked `Red` are for the Red phase where we have a failing test.
+- Commits marked `Green` are for the Green phase where we have implemented a minimal change to make the failing test pass.
+- Commits marked `Refactor` are for the Green phase where we can refactor working solution without changing any functionality.

+## The Kata

 After NASA's New Horizon successfully flew past Pluto, they now plan to land a Pluto Rover to further investigate the surface.
 You are responsible for developing an API that will allow the Rover to move around the planet.